 If you need to enroll in a course that is scheduled to begin more than four months out, you must contact Sarah Donnelly (MLS's Event & Project Manager), email@example.com, and receive approval before submitting your application, otherwise your application will be denied.

 If your Language Learning Grant Application is approved, you may be reimbursed up to $500 per language course.

 Funding is made available on a first-come, first-served, non-competitive basis.

 MLS will provide funding for you to take one language course at a time.
+Once your course has ended, you may apply to take another course.
 You may receive funding for up to four language courses every fiscal year (July 1 – June 30).

 Once the funding budgeted for the Language Learning Grant program has been awarded for the fiscal year (July 1 – June 30), no additional Language Learning Grants will be considered during that fiscal year.